Kali: Dakshinakali

 Rachel Fell McDermott finds that in the Mahabhagavata Purana, Shiva is portrayed as "the devotee who falls at [Kali's] feet in devotion, in the surrender of his ego, or in hopes of gaining moksha by her touch."
 In fact, Shiva is said to have become so enchanted by Kali that he performed austerities to win her, and having received the treasure of her feet, held them against his heart in reverence.

-The popularity of the worship of the Dakshinakali form of Goddess Kali is often attributed to Krishnananda Agamavagisha.
+The popularity of the worship of the Dakshinakali form of Kali is often attributed to Krishnananda Agamavagisha.
 He was a noted 17th-century Bengali Tantra thinker and author of Tantrasara.
-Devi Kali reportedly appeared to him in a dream and told him to popularize her in a particular form that would appear to him the following day.
+Kali reportedly appeared to him in a dream and told him to popularize her in a particular form that would appear to him the following day.
 The next morning he observed a young woman making cow dung patties.
 While placing a patty on a wall, she stood in the alidha pose, with her right foot forward.
-When she saw Krishnananda watching her, she was embarrassed and put her tongue between her teeth, Agamavagisha realized that this was the divine form of maa kali he was looking for.
+When she saw Krishnananda watching her, she was embarrassed and put her tongue between her teeth, Agamavagisha realized that this was the divine form of Kali he was looking for.
 Krishnananda Agamavagisha was also the guru of the Kali devotee and poet Ramprasad Sen.